Breiseth Hall 570-408-4234 (T) 570-408-7846 (F) Email

 A baccalaureate nursing degree with a GPA of 3.0 or higher on a 4.0 scale

-Licensure as a Registered Nurse.
+Licensure as a Registered Nurse

-One year of clinical experience prior to clinical practicum.
+One year of clinical experience

 A student whose background is judged to be deficient in any area will be evaluated individually and a program plan which will remedy the deficiency will be developed.
 Courses to remedy such deficiency do not carry graduate credits.